dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 - you can safely leave it blank.

-You will need to set the `folder` variable to a local directory path - please make sure that this path exists, is writable by StorageLoader and is empty.
+You will need to set the `folder` variable to a local directory path - please make sure that:

+* this path exists,
+* is writable by StorageLoader
+* it is empty
+* the postgres user needs to be able to read **every** directory containing the folder specified.
+This is necessary to ensure that PostgreSQL can read the data in the folder, when it comes to ingest it

 #### target